 1Password 4 introduces a new storage system known as multiple vaults.
 This new feature allows me to keep my personal and business information separated.

 I used to distinguish items under one service by including the username in the title — like “Facebook | Sayz Lim” and “Facebook | Brother Who Doesn’t Remember His Password”.
-By using multiple vaults, I can create a vault designed for the people I’ve helped to create their accounts.
+Using multiple vaults, I can create a vault designed for the people I’ve helped create their accounts.

 Business Vault, on the other hand, is where you store all information related to your business.
 You can also replace Business Vault with your employer’s company name.
-If you’re in a team that shares same account, it’s recommended that you create a separate vault where you can share the vault with each other.
+If you’re in a team that shares the same account, it’s recommended that you create a separate vault where you can share the vault with each other.
 You can later sync the shared vault to keep everyone updated.

 1Password hasn’t built a feature to move saved items between vault.
-One way to move the saved items is by exporting the selected items to desktop, followed by deleting the items from the original vault.
+One way to move the saved items is by exporting the selected items to the desktop, followed by deleting the items from the original vault.
 Once you’ve verified the exported items are correct, switch to your destination vault and import the items into the vault.

 Update 2014-03-10 1Password has the feature to copy items between vaults all this time.
 You can find the option in Item » Share » (Your Vault Name).
 Make sure to delete the items in the original vault to prevent duplicates.

 Welcome home, superhero!
 This vault is where all the forgotten passwords shall be recovered.
 This is also one of the reasons why your family treats you as a computer genius.
 So, hurry, move all their accounts to this vault and use the naming convention I’ve shown in the fifth paragraph.

 Switching between vaults can be troublesome.
 To make it easy for you, assign a shortcut to call 1Password mini and press

 Command-Comma (,) to show all the available vaults.
 It’s a great way to change between modes, like only using Business Vault during working hours or Primary Vault once you’ve returned home.